Iowa Speedway: Reported proposed sale, resurgence

 Due to the COVID-19 pandemic, the track's races for 2020 were either canceled or run with fewer spectators.
 By mid-2020, journalist Robin Miller reported rumors that racing mogul Roger Penske was hoping to buy the facility to keep it on the IndyCar schedule; the facility was also rumored to be in financial trouble.
 Other rumors were also made at the same time that the track was going to be closed down.
 The rumors of closing were repelled by former general manager Craig Armstrong, who claimed that although the facility would not host any NASCAR or IndyCar races in 2021, the situation was a "temporary setback", with the track still hoping to host club racing events.
 When the track reopened to full capacity in July 2021 for the ARCA Menards Series, attendance was reported at 5,000, putting future events in jeopardy.
 However, a month later, IndyCar announced its return to the facility in 2022, this time with a doubleheader event.

 On October 2, 2023, reports by The Athletic claimed that NASCAR, in seeking a replacement for a failed attempt of trying to lure a Cup Series weekend at the Circuit Gilles Villeneuve for the 2024 season, opted to choose Iowa Speedway as a backup option.
 The decision was confirmed a day later, with the facility slated to hold its first Cup Series races since its opening.
 In February 2024, Eric Peterson, a NASCAR regional director for corporate sales, was appointed to replace Hyatt as the track's president.

+On August 4, 2026, it was announced that the speedway would be getting a 20 million renovation that includes resurfacing the track and fanzone areas before the 2027 race.